agentplug/agenthub/docs/.architecture_design/mvp/01_mvp_system_architecture.md

 2. **MVP Validation Focus**: Build only what's needed to validate core value proposition
 3. **Developer Experience**: Optimize for fast iteration and ease of use
 4. **Zero Maintenance**: Minimize operational overhead and infrastructure
-5. **Local Execution**: Prioritize speed and privacy over cloud scaling
+5. **Local-Only Execution**: All agents run locally, no cloud infrastructure needed

 ### **MVP System Components**